1916 United States presidential election

-The campaign took place against a background dominated by war — the Mexican Revolution and World War I. Although officially neutral in the European conflict, public opinion in the United States favored the Allied forces led by Great Britain and France against the German Empire and Austria-Hungary, due to the harsh treatment of civilians by the German Army and the militaristic character of the German and Austrian monarchies.
-Despite their sympathy for the Allied forces, most American voters wanted to avoid involvement in the war and preferred to continue a policy of neutrality.
-Wilson's campaign used the popular slogans "He kept us out of war." and "America First" to appeal to those voters who wanted to avoid a war in Europe or with Mexico.
-Hughes criticized Wilson for not taking the "necessary preparations" to face a conflict.

-Although many saw Hughes as the favorite to win, after a hard-fought contest, Wilson defeated him by nearly 600,000 votes out of about 18.5 million cast in the popular vote.
+Although many saw Hughes as the favorite to win, Wilson defeated him by nearly 600,000 votes out of about 18.5 million cast in the popular vote.
 Wilson secured a narrow majority in the Electoral College by sweeping the Solid South and winning several swing states with razor-thin margins.
 Wilson won California, the decisive state, by just 3,773 votes.
 Since the GOP was not as split as in 1912, Wilson did not have the same easy victory as he had four years earlier, losing his home state of New Jersey along with the states of Connecticut, Delaware, Illinois, Marshall's home state of Indiana, Iowa, Maine, Massachusetts, New York, Oregon, Rhode Island, West Virginia (although he still won an electoral vote from the state), and Wisconsin.
-However, Wilson still managed to win two states that he had lost in 1912 (Utah and Washington), and fully won California after having only gotten two out of 13 electoral votes from California in 1912.
+However, Wilson still managed to win two states that he had lost in 1912 (Utah and Washington), and fully won California after having only obtained two out of 13 electoral votes from California in 1912.
+The Socialist party under Allan L. Benson received 3.19% of the vote.
+This resulted in no candidate securing a majority in California, Washington, North Dakota, or New Hampshire, with the Prohibition party also receiving 1.19% of the vote.

-This was the first election since 1892 in which a Democrat was elected to a second term, and the first since 1832 in which a Democrat was elected to a consecutive second term.
-The United States entered the war in April 1917, one month after Wilson's second term began.
-This was the fourth of just five presidential elections won by the Democrats without a southerner on the ticket, the others being 1884, 1892, 1912 and 1940.